Shubhamkahar196/Learning_TypeScript/Notes.md

     - Are instances of classes.
     - Have their own state (data) and behavior (methods).
     - Can be manipulated and interacted with.

+#    Constructor
+A constructor is a special method in a class that is used to initialize objects when they are created.
+It has the same name as the class and does not have a return type, not even void.

+# Key Characteristics of Constructors
+- Initialization: Constructors are used to initialize objects with default or initial values.
+- Same Name as Class: Constructors have the same name as the class.
+- No Return Type: Constructors do not have a return type, not even void.
+- Called Automatically: Constructors are called automatically when an object is created.

+Example
+Here's an example of a constructor in TypeScript:

+class Person {
+  name: string;
+  age: number;

+  constructor(name: string, age: number) {
+    this.name = name;
+    this.age = age;
+  }
+}